Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Introduction

-\begin{enumerate} \item We integrate and extend the developments in \citet{pena2021affine} and \citet{wirth2023acceleration}, thereby providing affine invariant versions of the accelerated convergence results first derived, in affine-dependent fashion, in~\citet{wirth2023acceleration}.
-Furthermore, we establish new accelerated convergence rates beyond $\cO(t^{-2})$ when the feasible region is uniformly convex and the norm of the gradient of the objective function is bounded away from zero.
-Furthermore, when the feasible region is not only uniformly but strongly convex, we derive rates of order $\cO(t^{-\ell})$, improving upon the rates of order $\cO(t^{-\ell/2})$ derived in \citet{wirth2023acceleration}. \item To establish our affine-invariant results, we adapt and broaden the growth properties initially introduced in~\citet{pena2021affine}.
-This includes introducing a new {\em gaps growth property} that complements the previously introduced strong and weak growth properties.
-The gaps growth property allows us to capture the challenging setting of the lower bound due to \citet{wolfe1970convergence}. \item We illustrate our main results using some stylized examples, showcasing the accelerated rates attainable through open-loop step-sizes.
-In addition, we present computational experiments involving problem instances from data science applications that demonstrate the prevalence of accelerated rates for non-stylized examples. \item Continuing the research trajectory \citep{bach2012equivalence, wirth2023acceleration} centered around $\cO(t^{-2})$ rates of open-loop \fw{} within the setting of the lower bound of \citet{wolfe1970convergence}, we establish the first affine-invariant convergence rate guarantee of order $\cO(t^{-2})$.
-This outcome is particularly significant as it further highlights the superior performance of the simple open-loop \fw{} approach over the more intricate line-search or short-step alternatives for certain polytope settings. \end{enumerate}
+We integrate and extend the developments in \cite{pena2023affine} and \cite{wirth2023acceleration}, providing affine-invariant versions of the accelerated rates initially derived in an affine-dependent manner in~\cite{wirth2023acceleration}.
+Our strongest results are presented in Section~\ref{sec:strong_growth} under the strong growth property.
+Theorem~\ref{thm:1_strong} and Theorem~\ref{thm:rate_strong} improve upon the previously best-known convergence rates from~\cite{wirth2023acceleration}.
+Specifically, we establish new accelerated convergence rates beyond $\cO(t^{-2})$ when the feasible region is uniformly convex, and the norm of the gradient of the objective function is bounded away from zero.
+Additionally, when the feasible region is strongly convex, we derive rates of order $\cO(t^{-\ell})$, surpassing the rates of order $\cO(t^{-\ell/2})$ derived in~\cite{wirth2023acceleration}.
+The results in Section~\ref{sec:strong_growth} yield convergence rates for both the suboptimality gap and the primal-dual gap, unlike the analysis in \cite{wirth2023acceleration}, which is limited to the suboptimality gap.
+Section~\ref{sec:weak_growth} and Section~\ref{sec:gaps_growth} present accelerated rates of order $\cO(t^{-2})$, namely Theorem~\ref{thm:rate-weak}, Theorem~\ref{thm:rate-gaps}, and Theorem~\ref{thm:rate-gaps-relaxed}, when the milder weak growth and gaps growth properties hold.
+These results improve over the corresponding results in \cite{wirth2023acceleration} in that our work is affine-invariant and holds for any $\ell\in\N_{\geq 1}$, whereas the rates in \cite{wirth2023acceleration} are affine-dependent and limited to $\ell = 4$.
+Section~\ref{sec:gaps_growth} also includes Corollary~\ref{cor:rel_gap}, which establishes the first affine-invariant convergence rate guarantee of order $\cO(t^{-2})$ in the challenging Wolfe's lower bound setting~\cite{wolfe1970convergence}.
+This result is particularly significant as it highlights the superior performance of the simple open-loop \fw{} approach over the more intricate line-search or short-step alternatives for the polytope setting.